Arthur Scott Bailey: Biography

 Bailey's writing has been thus described by the Newark Evening News: "Mr. Bailey centered all his plots in the animal, bird and insect worlds, weaving natural history into the stories in a way that won educator's approval without arousing the suspicions of his young readers.
 He made it a habit to never 'write down' to children and frequently used words beyond the average juvenile vocabulary, believing that youngsters respond to the stimulus of the unfamiliar."

 His work also includes the comic strip Animal Whys, which was syndicated in 1937.

 Bailey was known for being an intellectual, and was a member of the Salmagundi Club of New York.
 He was a Unitarian and a Republican.

 Bailey died on October 17, 1949, at 71 years of age.

-Allen W. Goodspeed grew up to become the Professor Emeritus of Forest Management at West Virginia University; and has a scholarship named in his honor.
-He died on September 30, 1991, and had 10 grandchildren.